 David Maslove, MD, MS, FRCPC (Director) is a clinician scientist in the Department of Medicine at Queen's University, and an internist and intensivist at Kingston General Hospital.
 His research focuses on exploring the nature of biomedical big data and its uses in critical care research.
+Dr. Maslove is the Associate Editor for Data Science for Critical Care Medicine.

 J. Gordon Boyd, MD, PhD, FRCPC is a clinician scientist in the Department of Medicine at Queen's University, and a neurologist and intensivist at Kingston General Hospital.
 Dr. Boyd's research focuses on the long term neurologic consequences of critical illness and injury using multimodal data including proteomics, cerebral oxymetry, and robust assessments of cognitive and motor function